Welcome to the Ultimate Beginner’s Guide to the Gym!

 But, but, but… we are going to recommend you try some bodyweight exercises instead as your next step.

-So, if we’ve convinced you to try some bodyweight exercises, then next thing is to identify a place in the gym you can do bodyweight exercises where you’re not in the way.
-This oftentimes might double as the place that some people are doing stretches, where you’ve already been before!
+So, if we’ve convinced you to try some bodyweight exercises, the next thing is to identify a place in the gym where you can do them without getting in the way.
+This oftentimes might double as the place you did your stretches—a place you’re already familiar with!

 If you don’t know, ask the front desk or find a trainer!
 That’s what they’re there for!